Faculty in Mathematics

 - Expertise in computer-based algebra system(s) (experience w/open-source systems such as SAGE & R preferred), and

 Dependent on qualifications and experience and paid out over 12 months.
-Full-time benefits include insurance (medical, vision, dental, LTD), retirement (TIAA).
+Full-time benefits include insurance (medical, vision, dental, LTD), and retirement (TIAA-CREF).

 A faculty application is available here - the link is in the job description on the FPU website.